Wishing you knew more about Aboriginal culture? Search no more.

 Normal sentencing sets a range of penalties, allowing judges and magistrates to interpret the sentence according to the circumstances of the offence and the offender.

 Mandatory sentencing laws have taken away the discretion of magistrates to recourse individuals to non-custodial programs and sentences they deem are without risk to society.
 They must apply the sentence prescribed, it is mandatory.

 Western Australian and the Northern Territory both have mandatory sentencing laws.
 NSW and Queensland have mandatory sentences in some circumstances.

-The magistrate who could not be kind
+Story: The magistrate who could not be kind

 Noongar man Wongi David Jonathon Yarran rode his motorcycle through Perth when police flagged him down to pull over but instead sped past, and in order to evade them drove on the wrong side of the road and ran a red light.

 Mr Yarran later said he panicked when he saw the police because he did not have a licence.

 In court, Mr Yarran pleaded guilty to evading police and therefore accepted this was an act of driving dangerously.
 He tearfully expressed that he was remorseful.